 Sealift ships are steered by primarily civilian crews and are important for providing transportation and direct support to units operating far from the home base.

 This broad term covers general supporting craft for combatants and shore-based establishments.

-All these different types of ships and sizes need a wide variety of marine supplies, so it is important to be able to source what you need on time for a reasonable price.
-We offer a range of support for keeping your ships at their best so peruse our website or contact us soon.
+All these different types of ships and sizes need a wide variety of marine supplies online, so it is important to be able to source what you need on time for a reasonable price.
+As a ship chandler we offer a range of support for keeping your ships at their best so peruse our website or contact us soon.